-When you create a new Anthos clusters on VMware cluster, Cloud Logging agents are enabled by default and scoped only to system-level components.
+When you create a new GKE on VMware cluster, Cloud Logging agents are enabled by default and scoped only to system-level components.
 This replicates system-level logs into the Google Cloud project associated with the cluster.
 System-level logs are from Kubernetes pods running in one of five namespaces:

 Logs can be queried from the Cloud Logging console.